 The trial includes a two-week run-in period, a four-week double blind, randomized, placebo-controlled parallel group main trial, a two-week double-blind, randomized, placebo-controlled withdrawal period during which half of the trial patients will be randomized to either continue to receive their therapy or be switched to the alternative therapy, from active to placebo, or vice versa, and a two-week active-treatment extension.
 There will be three treatment arms in the trial: placebo; 0.5 mg of setmelanotide SC injection daily, which we expect to be a subtherapeutic dose; and 1.5 mg of setmelanotide SC injection daily.
 Patients recruited are 16 to 65 years of age, with a BMI of greater than 27 kg/m2, and with a genetically confirmed diagnosis of PWS.
 Patients recruited will live in a family setting, rather than in a group home.
-Primary endpoints for the trial include weight loss and hyperphagia, with hyperphagia to be measured by a PWS hyperphagia observer reported outcome, or ORO, questionnaire.
+Primary endpoints for the trial include safety and tolerability, weight loss and hyperphagia, with hyperphagia to be measured by a PWS hyperphagia observer reported outcome, or ORO, questionnaire.
+Secondary endpoints include dual-energy x-ray absorptiometry measurements, pharmacokinetics, effects during the randomized withdrawal stage, and effects on quality of life and food-related and other behaviors.
 Evaluations will be assessed at the end of the four-week double blind parallel group stage, as well as after the withdrawal stage and open label extension.